IT-trials/IT-trials.github.io/_posts/2020-09-10-DynamoDB-database-not-found-exception.markdown

     AmazonDynamoDBClient client =
         new AmazonDynamoDBClient(credentials, clientConfig )

 Or preferably, once you have proof of concept, get all your config in a configuration manager.
 AWS give an example using an [app.config file on their code examples page](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/CodeSamples.DotNet.html){:target="_blank"}.
+However, a more complete and appropriate approach is documented in [Gary Woodfine's](https://dev.to/gary_woodfine){:target="_blank"}  article "Simple Dependency Injection In AWS Lambda .net core"](https://dev.to/gary_woodfine/simple-dependency-injection-in-aws-lambda-net-core-n0g){:target="_blank"}.